vrdriver/DatedFileDownloader/README.md

 20200805.mp3
 ```

-It uses Windows VBScrip, so wscript or cscript should work fine.
+It uses Windows VBScript, so wscript or cscript should work fine.

 This so that you can download files with the data format of YYYYMMDD from a specific starting date.